 Sport

-Note that there are special rules for amateur athletic associations that promote sport across Canada.
+Note that there are special rules for amateur athletic associations that promote sports across Canada.
 These associations benefit from some of the same advantages as registered charities.
 To learn more, consult Canada Revenue Agency’s explanation about amateur athletic associations.

 A lot of organizations do good work but don’t meet the tests for being a registered charity.
 Others simply choose not to register.
 These groups can operate as “non-profit” organizations.